Melbourne, Australia

 Money-Saving Tips:

-- Visit Melbourne during the shoulder seasons of autumn (March to May) and spring (September to November) for pleasant weather and lower accommodation prices.
+- Visit Melbourne in the shoulder seasons of autumn (March to May) and spring (September to November) for pleasant weather and fewer crowds.
+Book accommodation and flights in advance for better deals.

 Local Payment Customs and Tipping Practices:

-- Tipping is not mandatory in Australia, as service charges are included in the bill.
+- Tipping is not expected in Australia, as service charges are included in the bill.
+However, rounding up the bill or leaving a small tip for exceptional service is appreciated.

-By following this budget guide and incorporating money-saving tips, you can enjoy a memorable trip to Melbourne without breaking the bank.
-Happy travels!
+By following this budget guide and incorporating money-saving tips, you can enjoy a memorable and affordable trip to Melbourne, Australia.

 Best Travel Credit Cards